 Like the Upper West Side and Park Slope, the Upper East Side is one of those neighborhoods where you can barely go a block without passing some kind of kid-centric business or attraction.

 Despite its somewhat snooty reputation, the 'hood has lots of fun (and often affordable!) activities for kids of all ages, from toddlers to teens.
-From unique play spaces to world-class art museums, lush landscaped parks to lovely independent toy stores, afternoon tea complete with fairy wings to a game of Skee-Ball in a barbecue joint, the Upper East Side has all that plus mansions, parades, public art, towering temples and churches, athletic complexes, and some of the priciest real estate in town.
+From unique play spaces to world-class art museums, lush landscaped parks, lovely independent toy stores, and afternoon tea complete with fairy wings, the Upper East Side has all that plus mansions, parades, public art, towering temples and churches, athletic complexes, and some of the priciest real estate in town.

-For the purposes of our post, our geographical boundaries are 59th to 96th Streets between Fifth Avenue and the East River.
-That's a lot of family-friendly ground to cover so let's dive in with our top 50 things to do with kids on Manhattan's Upper East Side, including the brand-new Second Avenue subway line.
+(Note: For the purposes of our post, our geographical boundaries are 59th to 96th Streets between Fifth Avenue and the East River.)

 1. Admire art or make your own masterpieces at the free Museum Mile Festival, held the second Tuesday evening in June, rain or shine.

-2. Visit the iconic Fifth Avenue museums individually on another day.
-Many have awesome drop-in family programs, like Start With Art at the Metropolitan Museum of Art, kiddie concerts and art workshops at the Jewish Museum, and the Guggenheim's after-school classes and school break camps.
+2. Drop in to one of the many awesome, year-round family programs at Fifth Avenue's iconic museums, like Start With Art at the Metropolitan Museum of Art, kiddie concerts and art workshops at the Jewish Museum, and the Guggenheim's after-school classes and school break camps.

 3. Meet and feed a bunny or other critter, then sketch your new furry pal at The Art Farm in the City, NYC's only indoor petting zoo.

-Explore the brand-new Second Avenue Subway.
+Explore the Second Avenue Subway.
 Photo by Sara Frazier.

 4. Take your train fan for a jaunt on the city's newest line: the Second Avenue Subway.